Jax-Core/ValliStart/README.md

 1. Open Core and head over to the **Modules** section.
 2. Select **ValliStart** from the list and proceed to the **Modules** tab.
 3. Scroll all way to the bottom, find the module labelled **None** and click `Change`.
-Alternatively, you can also replace any other module with the shortcut module.
+Alternatively, you can also replace any other pre-existing module with the shortcut module.
 4. Go to the **Shortcut Modules** tab and select a preset you like.
 You can choose from three presets; WinRow11, DoubleRow, and SingleRow.
     >  <img src ="https://imgur.com/JgHZTni.png" alt = "ref" width="378" height ="80">